 A large community located on the East Side of Los Angeles’ South Central was first established during the late 1800s and would become one of the first neighborhoods that blacks would move into when many first arrived, outside of areas like the Central Avenue district.

-From the early 1900s to the 1960s, blacks from southern states like Texas, Louisiana, or Mississippi relocated into Los Angeles during what was known as the Great Migration, a movement of relocation of black families who were looking for better lives outside of the south.
+From the early 1900s to the 1960s, blacks from southern states like Texas, Louisiana, or Mississippi relocated into Los Angeles during what was known as the Great Migration, a movement of relocation of black families who were looking for better lives outside of the racist south.

-With the influx of new arrivals and African-Americans populating South Central in historic numbers, the city of Los Angeles would eventually build the majority of Los Angeles’ housing projects for the city’s black population in the Watts community, while the other public housing complexes were built in East L.A., in the Watts community.
+With the influx of new arrivals and African-Americans populating South Central in historic numbers, the city of Los Angeles would eventually build the majority of Los Angeles’ housing projects for the city’s black population in the Watts community, while the other public housing complexes were built in or near East Los Angeles.

-Imperial Courts, home to the Watts gangs of Grape Street Watts Crips, before it was just Jordan Downs Crips
+Jordans Downs, home to the Watts gangs of Grape Street Watts Crips, before it was just Jordan Downs Crips

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.